navcoin/navcoin-org/content/roadmap/community-fund.md

 ---

-The community have suggested a change in the consensus mechanism which allows for community contributors to receive funding from the network for their efforts.
+NavCoin’s Community Fund enables anyone to get paid by the network for their contributions to the NavCoin ecosystem.
+Projects are funded and approved by the decentralized network with no central&nbsp;authority.